JuliaEarth/GeoStatsImages.jl/README.md

 framework and can be used in conjunction with multiple-point simulation solvers.

 **The author does not hold any copyright on the data.
-Please give credit to the sources at the bottom of this page.**
+Please give credit to the sources in the table.**

 Installation
 ------------